XRPL-Labs/xrpld-hooks/README.md

 ## Testnet explorer
 Use the [Testnet Explorer](https://hooks-testnet-explorer.xrpl-labs.com/) to view transactions, accounts and hook state objects as you go.

+## Using Rippled commands
+Ensure you load `rippled` with the testnet config file.
+E.g. `./rippled --conf testnet.cfg server_info`

 ## File types
 1. The example hooks are written in C. Any file ending in `.c` is a hook.
 Any file ending in `.h` is a header file used by